-Then he [father Abraham] believed n Adonai; and He Adonai credited (reckoned) it to him as righteousness.
+Then he [father Abraham] believed in Adonai (the LORD); and He Adonai credited (reckoned) it to him as righteousness.

 Father Abraham was justified by faith (emunah) for He believed the promises of Adonai.
 Faith in Adonai requires that we repent (Teshuvah) of our sin of not believing in the redemptive value of the Korban Pesach (the Sacrifice of Messiah).
 Only through faith in the Sacrifice of Messiah can anyone ever successfully return to the heavenly Father and be reconciled to Him.
 The founding fathers of Israel put their faith in the Sacrifice of Messiah (symbolized in their sacrifices before and during the times of the Tabernacle; and the 1st and 2nd Temple).
 Therefore, they were declared righteous ones (צַדִּיקִים-tzaddikim) by their faith in the once-in-eternity sacrifice of the Messiah who is our power to be saved.
 His is our—-Horn of Salvation (קרן־ישועה-Keren Yeshuah).